Club-Alpin-Annecy/collectives/README.txt

 1. Unzip the package from the source.
 2. Install Python (this app has been tested with Python 3.8)
-3. Install required pip: pip install -r requirement.txt (Development)
+3. Install required pip: pip install -r requirements.txt (Development)
     4. Run ./run.py
     5. Open http://localhost:5000/